istresearch/scrapy-cluster/docs/topics/utils/redisthrottledqueue.rst

 In practice, the Redlock algorithm has many safeguards in place to do true concurrent process locking on keys, but as explained above, Scrapy Cluster does not need all of those extra features.
 Because those features significantly slow down the ``pop()`` mechanism, the ``RedisThrottledQueue`` was born.

-.. class:: RedisThrottledQueue(redisConn, myQueue, throttleWindow, throttleLimit, moderate=False, windowName=None, modName=None)
+.. class:: RedisThrottledQueue(redisConn, myQueue, throttleWindow, throttleLimit, moderate=False, windowName=None, modName=None, elastic=False, elastic_buffer=0)

     :param redisConn: The Redis connection
     :param myQueue: The RedisQueue class instance